CennoxX/KeePass-QuickSearch/Readme.md

 # QuickSearch

-QuickSearch is a search plugin for [KeePass Password Safe 2](http://www.KeePass.info), designed to provide instant search results.
+QuickSearch is a search plugin for [KeePass 2](http://www.KeePass.info), designed to provide instant search results.
 It serves as replacement to the built-in QuickFind toolbar control, offering an enhanced user experience.

 Original version: [profon.wordpress.com](http://profon.wordpress.com/quicksearch/)